zackmacharia/Utilities/README.md

 # Utilities

+## COMPACT
+This generator function removes duplicate subsequent values in a sequence.
+### Example: Working with a sequence of integers
+#### Command: python compact.py

+Input Sequence: [1, 1, 2, 2, 3, 2]

 ## CSV_PARSER
 This utility takes a csv file and updates the delimiter per users specification.
 ### Example: Changing delimeter from a pipe to comma